 Rodent Control

-Professional rodent control services that exterminate rats, mice, and other invasive rodents from your property for good.
+Professional rodent control services that exterminate rats, mice, and other invasive pests from your property for good.
+Whether you have a minor rodent problem or a severe infestation causing structural damage, our experts deliver proven solutions that restore your home to a rodent-free environment.

 5 Highlights on Rodent Control

-• Licensed and Certified Technicians — Sterling Pest Control employs pest management professionals who hold current state pest control licenses and carry Integrated Pest Management (IPM) certifications.
-Every exterminator on our team has completed hands-on rodent control training.
+- Licensed and Certified Technicians — Sterling Pest Control employs trusted pest management experts who hold current state pest control licenses and carry Integrated Pest Management (IPM) certifications.
+Every exterminator on our team has completed hands-on rodent control training using advanced techniques and tools.

-• Humane and Lethal Options Available — We deploy snap traps, live traps, bait stations, and rodenticide programs based on your infestation severity.
+- Humane and Lethal Options Available — We deploy snap traps, live traps, bait stations, and rodenticide programs tailored to your specific needs and infestation severity.
+We offer safe, eco-friendly solutions alongside traditional methods.
 You pick the approach.
 We execute it.

-• Full Exclusion and Rodent Proofing — Our crew seals entry points with steel wool, wire mesh, exclusion mesh, and commercial grade caulk so rats and mice can’t re-enter your crawl space, attic, basement, or foundation gaps.
+- Full Exclusion and Rodent Proofing — Our crew focuses on sealing entry points with durable materials like steel wool, wire mesh, exclusion mesh, and commercial grade caulk so rats and mice can’t re-enter your crawl space, attic, basement, garage, or foundation gaps.
+This long-term approach prevents re-entry and keeps your property secure.

-• Dead Animal Removal and Sanitation — Rodent control doesn’t end at the kill.
-We remove carcasses, disinfect contaminated surfaces, clean droppings, and eliminate urine stains that carry hantavirus, leptospirosis, and salmonella.
+- Dead Animal Removal and Sanitation — Rodent control doesn’t end at the kill.
+We remove carcasses, disinfect contaminated surfaces, clean droppings and feces, and eliminate urine stains and foul odor that carry diseases like hantavirus, leptospirosis, and salmonella.
+Our thorough cleaning eliminates health hazards and helps restore comfort to your home.

-• Preventive Maintenance Contracts — Sterling offers quarterly and monthly monitoring station programs that detect new rodent activity before a full colony establishes itself inside your walls or sewer lines.
+- Preventive Maintenance Contracts — Sterling offers quarterly and monthly monitoring station programs focused on prevention that detect new rodent activity before a full colony establishes itself inside your walls or sewer lines.
+Avoid recurring rodent infestations and stop growing populations before they cause serious damage.

 Our Rodent Control Services: